iljoRSP/advent2023/README.md

 ### <u>Day 7</u>
 > Knowing about python's Counter and sort behaviour, this was pretty easy - it became a problem of just reframing the problem into Counter terms.
 That said, my approach leaves a lot of room for optimisation.
 Not much to say about this one.

+### <u>Day 8</u>
+> I was extremely stuck on part 1 - not because it was tough, no, no. It was a comprehension issue: I thought you'd have to start from LFM (first in the row), not AAA.
+This made my simple traversal get stuck on an infinite loop, which I thought was just a severely unoptimised solution that I'd have to fix by identifying cycles along the path and mathing out of them early.
+This led me to drawing out the graph (with networkx) and finding out that the graph was really 4 or 5 separate cycles.
+This insight proved extremely useful for part 2.

+### <u>Day 9</u>
+> Perhaps one of the most trivial puzzles so far - at least perhaps to bypass/brute force, assuming there was some underlying logic/math to be discovered.
+With the approach I took, there was not much problem solving and much less just implementing what's spelt out in the puzzle description.
+Part 2 took this to a comical extent, simply requiring me to just reverse the starting sequence before applying the Part 1 solution again.